 Why the change is happening, what will be different, and how to get your NBIS login credentials

-The DCSA announced that the industry would be transitioning from the Defense Information System for Security (DISS) to the National Background Investigation Services (NBIS) system nearly a year ago, and at the time said this transition would begin on April 1, 2022.
+The DCSA announced that the industry would be transitioning from the Defense Information System for Security (DISS) to the National Background Investigation Services (NBIS) system in early 2022, and at the time said this transition would begin on April 1 of that year.
 Currently, the NBIS rollout has been focused on U.S. government users, while a select few contractors chosen by DCSA are being onboarded.
 As we learn to set up and navigate this new system, it’s important to understand why the change is happening and how it may affect your work in the near and distant future.

 An Overview of the Change